HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 nsupdate -y $HMAC ~/example.com.zone.transfer
 ```

-This updates all of the records of the file into the new zone.
+This updates all the records of the file into the new zone.
 It creates a journal file
 example.com.zone.jnl in /var/lib/bind and it notifies all the secondary name servers of
 the changed zone.

 Manage this zone only with nsupdate, as manually changing the zone
-file will cause conflicts and inconsistencies.
+file causes conflicts and inconsistencies.

 ## 8. Dynamic updates with nsupdate